abakan-zz/napi/docs/index.rst

 napi - for simplifying array operations
 =======================================

-*napi* is an abstract syntax tree transformer that let's evaluation of chained comparisons and logical operations of NumPy_ arrays to work:
+*napi* is an abstract syntax tree transformer that makes chained comparisons and logical operations of NumPy_ arrays
+work:

 .. ipython:: python
    :suppress: